-The idea of a sour mix is simply one of the efficiencies in a fast paced work environment, such as a bar or a big party.
-By premixing simple syrup and fresh squeezed citrus juice, and then bottling the mixture, you can avoid doing this repetitively for each drink.
-For most people, making sour mix is not something they need to do unless they drink a lot, or they have people coming over for a party.
-The only other reason to make a batch of sour mix is to experiment.
-The best method for the aspiring home based mixologist is to make it using equal parts citrus juice and simple syrup (2:1).
-For the professional, there is a sour mix recipe that follows that can help with efficiency and still taste great.
-Also, if you want the whole in-depth story on Sweet and Sour Mix, purchase a copy of Mixologist: The Journal of the American Cocktail, where I wrote a lengthy research-based article on sour mix.
+The idea of a sweet and sour mix is simply one of efficiency in a fast-paced work environment, such as a bar or a big party.
+By premixing simple syrup and freshly squeezed citrus juice, and then bottling the mixture, you can avoid doing this task repetitively for each drink.
+For most people, making sour mix is not something they need to do unless they are serving a lot of cocktails at a party.
+The only other reason to make a batch is to experiment.
+The best method for the aspiring mixologist is to make it using equal parts citrus juice and simple syrup (2:1).
+For the professional, there is a recipe that follows that can help with efficiency and still taste great.
+If you want the whole in-depth story on Sweet and Sour Mix, purchase a copy of Mixologist: The Journal of the American Cocktail, where I wrote a lengthy research-based article.

-If you work in a bar, the following sour mix (sometimes called sweet and sour, bar sour, bar mix, margarita mix, etc.) recipe is good for two reasons.
-First, it tastes way better than anything you could buy that is commercially produced.
+If you work in a bar, the following recipe is good for two reasons; first, it tastes way better than anything you could buy that is commercially produced.
 Second, it is cost effective.
-For one litre of this “bar sour,” the cost is approximate $2.50 per litre or less.
+For one litre of this “bar sour,” the cost is approximately $2.50 per litre or less.
 Finest Call premixed bar sour has a price of approximately $3.50 to $5.00 per litre and the powdered stuff (Franco’s) costs about $3.25/L. Basically, with the freshly prepared bar mix, you get better quality at a lower price, but there is a slight amount of labour required to make it from scratch.
 The benefit is that a better quality drink will pay for itself in a short period, both in tips for the bartender and increased business.

-Since you now have a good understanding of what sour mix should be, understanding simple syrup is a great next step to making impressive cocktails.
+Since you now have a good understanding of what sour mix should be, an understanding of simple syrup is a great next step to making impressive cocktails.